Hotels, Motels and Lodging

 In Minneapolis, hotels and motels must be licensed.
 Before operating a hotel or motel, the owner or operator is required to file an application with Minneapolis Business Licensing for a license to operate.

 Hotels and motels are inspected regularly under the Minneapolis Code of Ordinance Chapter 297.

 Any concerns of unsanitary appearance or other conditions in the operation of the facility which may constitute a substantial hazard to the public health can be reported online to the Minneapolis Health Department.

-A new Minnesota law requires hotel and motel owners, managers and employees to complete sex trafficking prevention training by November 28, 2018.
+Minnesota law requires hotel and motel owners, managers and employees to complete sex trafficking prevention training every year.
+The initial training under this law was required by November 28, 2018.